jonathanhcruz/u-ticket-manager/README.md

 ## Usage

 Each function is executed through commands in the terminal.
-Follow the on-screen instructions to add, update, list, or delete books, and to sort them according to your preferences.
+Follow the on-screen instructions to add, list, or delete turns according to your preferences.

 ![Screenshot 2024-11-22 at 10 35 37 PM](https://github.com/user-attachments/assets/b1618bc2-7d29-43b9-a03e-4653e4729013)